Ho, ho, ho! Merry Christmas!

 means "My day actually went to heck, but I got a workout in."

-"Today was alright."
+answer: "Today was alright."

 means "I blew off my workout, and I wasn't feeling guilty for it until just now when it is way too late."